 - Counselors and psychologists wanting to diversify their offerings

-- Practicing coaches and consultants, internal or external to an organization, wishing to further develop.
+- Practicing coaches and consultants, internal or external to an organization, wishing to further develop their skills

 For the Certificate: